 Shalgam ki sabji is a dhaba style Punjabi turnip curry cooked with browned onions, tomatoes and everyday Indian spices.
-This turnip recipe has a medium thick gravy and a bold yet balanced flavor.
-Mustard oil and slow bhunao give it an authentic North Indian taste.
+This turnip recipe has a medium consistency gravy and a bold yet balanced flavor.
+Mustard oil and slow sautéing give it an authentic North Indian taste.
 It pairs best with roti, paratha or naan and makes a comforting main dish.

 Finely chop the onions and tomatoes.
 Slit the green chillies.

 Crush kasuri methi between your palms and keep ready.
-Measure all the spice powders and keep them nearby for smooth cooking.
+Measure all the spice powders and the ginger garlic paste.
+Keep them nearby for easy cooking.

 Making Turnip Curry (Shalgam ki Sabji)

-Heat mustard oil in a heavy kadai until it just begins to smoke lightly.
+Heat mustard oil in a heavy kadai or a pan until it just begins to smoke lightly.
 Reduce the heat.

-Add finely chopped onions and sauté on medium heat until deep golden brown.
+Add finely chopped onions and sauté on medium-low to medium heat, until deep golden brown.
 Stir regularly and cook patiently as this step builds the base flavor.

 Add ginger-garlic paste and slit green chillies.
-Sauté briefly until the raw aroma disappears.
+Sauté briefly until the raw aroma of ginger and garlic disappears.

-Lower the heat and add turmeric powder, red chilli powder, coriander powder and cumin powder.
-Mix quickly so the spices do not burn.
+Lower the heat or switch off the heat and add turmeric powder, red chilli powder, coriander powder, cumin powder and garam masala powder.
+Mix quickly so that the spices do not burn.

 Immediately add chopped tomatoes and cook on medium heat until they soften completely and the oil starts separating from the masala.
 The mixture should look thick and glossy.